alozano-77/AWS-SAA-C02-Course/14-HA-and-Scaling/notes.md

 Provision or Terminate instances to keep at the desired level

-Scaling Policies automate based on metrics.
+Scaling Policies automate based on metrics or a schedule

 Auto Scaling Groups will try to keep the AZs equal with the number of EC2 instances.